katlindang/Assignment-3-Contextual-Inquiry-/README.md

 * User knows how to play the piano, but doesn't know how to read sheet music.
   * "I wanted to use this site to understand music theory and how to play songs through sheet music."

-* User has family members that play in a raggae band in the Bay Area
+* User has family members that play in a reggae band in the Bay Area
-  * "I grew up around music and enjoys playing and listening to music in a group setting.
-My childhood consist of going to family functions and hearing my family perform raggae music."
+  * "I usually do music learning at home or at parties and family events.
+I grew up around music and enjoy playing and listening to music in a group setting.
+My childhood consist of going to family functions and hearing my family perform reggae music.
+I usually just watch my family play and I just copy what they do."

 * User can also play the ukelele
-  * "I also play the ukelele.
-I honestly don't remember when I learned how to play.
-I also play the ukelele by ear."
+  * "My first instrument I learned how to play is the ukelele.
+I honestly don't remember when I learned how to play, but I learned how to play it by ear because I saw my family play it.:"

 Step 6: Reflection